Lord Howe Island Group , Australia

 Balls Pyramid Marine Area

-- Paradise for divers with water clarity often greater than 40 meters.
+- Paradise for divers, with water clarity often exceeding 40 meters.

 - Home to endemic species such as the Ballina angelfish and deep-sea coral structures.